-- Uniforms must be neat, clean, and in good repair, and must be worn at all times. - Dresses or skirts are not allowed. - Triton name badge must be worn with the uniform. - Good personal hygiene habits such as frequent bathing, using unscented deodorant, and daily oral care are required. - Use of heavy makeup including false eyelashes and eyelash extensions, scented hair and skin care products, perfume, and cologne is not allowed. - Hair must be neat, clean, and worn away from the face.
-If the hair is collar length or longer, it must be tied back; not touching the scrub top. - Mustaches and beards should be neatly trimmed. - Nail length must not extend beyond the fingertips.
-Acrylic/artificial nails or nail polish of any kind is not allowed. - Students may not wear jewelry of any kind in the classrooms, labs or at the clinical sites. - Outerwear (coats, jackets, hats, gloves, etc.) is not allowed to be worn in the SPT classroom/lab. - Any attire or adornment that is deemed unprofessional (examples clothing that fits poorly or is in poor condition, "grills", etc.) will not be allowed.
+- Uniforms must be neat, clean, in good repair, and worn at all times while on campus and traveling to/from the clinical sites unless instructed otherwise by your instructor or clinical site personnel. - Dresses or skirts are not allowed. - Triton name badge must be worn with the uniform. - Good personal hygiene habits such as frequent bathing, using unscented deodorant, and daily oral care are required. - Use of heavy makeup including false eyelashes and eyelash extensions, scented hair and skin care products, perfume, and cologne is not allowed. - Hair must be neat, clean, and worn away from the face.
+If the hair is collar length or longer, it must be tied back; not touching the scrub top.

+- Mustaches and beards should be neatly trimmed. - Nail length must not extend beyond the fingertips.
+Acrylic/artificial nails or nail polish of any kind is not allowed. - Students may not wear jewelry of any kind in the classrooms, labs or at the clinical sites. - Outerwear (coats, jackets, hats, gloves, etc.) is not allowed to be worn in the SRT classroom/lab. - Any attire or adornment that is deemed unprofessional (examples clothing that fits poorly or is in poor condition, "grills", etc.) will not be allowed.
 You will be asked to cover open wounds and body markings (examples cuts, hickeys, tattoos).